mbert/kubeadm2ha/README.md

 ## Configuring local access

-Running the _local-access.yaml_ playbook creates a file _/tmp/<my-cluster-name>-admin.conf_ that can be used as _~/.kube/config_.
+Running the _playbook-03-local-access.yaml_ playbook creates a file _/tmp/<my-cluster-name>-admin.conf_ that can be used as _~/.kube/config_.
 If the dashboard has been installed (see above) the file will contain the 'admin-user' service account's token, so that for both `kubectl` and the dashboard root-like access is possible.
 If that service account does not exist, the client-side certificate will be used instead which is OK for testing environments but is generally considered not recommendable because the client-side certificates are not supposed to leave their master host.

 ## Upgrading a cluster